See all glossary terms

 • ...

-We've been studying all those metrics and others, and those methods, more or less since programming exists, and those methods and otehrs.
+We've been studying all the metrics above, and others, and all those methods, more or less since programming exists.
 And in about 60 years of studies, the resounding answer is: we do not know.

 There are no clear numbers demonstrating any method is better than any other, on any of those metrics.
 There are a lot of studies demonstrating programmers believe such or such method is better, but that is not supported empirically.